 Primorska Planinarska Transverzala (PPT; translated as the Mountaineering Coastal Transversal, the Coastal Hiking Transversal or the Adriatic transversal) is an epic 10 day hike along the coastal mountains of Montenegro.

 There hasn’t been a suitable known hiking guide for English speakers until now.
 Me and a few fellow hikers decided to create a new hiking guide about the PPT.
-The data comes from my hike of the PPT in autumn 2017.
+The data comes from my hike of the PPT in autumn 2017 (for updates, check the comments below!).
 The foreword comes from Claire Leenen aka Reiske.
 The design done by Jan Kadera, and copyediting by Anna Walker.
 The guide contains relatively detailed maps, descriptions of each stage and stage profiles.
-It’s accessible as a PDF in 3 formats:
+It’s accessible as a PDF in 3 formats (2021 edit: the guide is getting out of date, please check the comments below for some very useful updates):

 It’s available for donation via our honesty button below.
 It works exactly like an honesty box in the mountains where hikers honestly pay for things if they want them.
 So download the guide, read it, play with it and if you decide to use it, we trust you to send us a contribution via this button: